vivek100/oneShotCodeGen/readme.md

 ## Updates

 - 2024-12-20(reduced token usage by 70% and accuracy by 80%):
-    - Integrated with outlines to generate the structured ouput, this uses a method where logits are assigned low por zero probability to the tokens that are not part of the output, this enables the tool to get higheraccuracy with smaller models
+    - Integrated with outlines to generate the structured output, this uses a method where logits are assigned low or zero probability to the tokens that are not part of the output, this is done right before the token is generated.
+This enables the tool to get higher accuracy output with smaller models
-    - The structured output is then used to generate the frontend and backend code
+    - The structured output is then used to generate the frontend and backend code which sort of like configuration files, this helps in generating the code with less tokens
         - The DB output is a json of entities and their relationships, this is used to generate the SQL queries via python code and run the sql to create tables and views on supabase
         - The frontend structured output is structured around react admin and the components, this is used to generate the frontend code using jinja2 templates
         - Backend is simulated using supabase js client via dataproviders